olus2000/YSL-Forth/glossary.rst

 ``$`` : ( "<spaces><char>ccc<char>" -- ) comp: ( -- addr n ) : immediate : YSL
     Parse a string between two delimiting characters. *char* can be any character not present in the string.
-Compile the string along with code that pushes its address and length to the stack.
+If in compilation state compile the string along with code that pushes its address and length to the stack.
+    Otherwise save the string in a temporary buffer and push its address and length on the stack.
+It may be invalidated by subsequent use of temporary buffers.

 --------------------------------------------------------------------------------